- What is WordPress SEO?

 Putting your WordPress website on top of search results on search engines for user-specific queries is very important today to grow rapidly and surpass competition online – to achieve this you definitely need to solid SEO strategy for your business/brand.

-Having a solid WordPress SEO checklist 2021 also make sure your site gets the best chance to rank number /#1 on search engines.
+Having a solid WordPress SEO checklist 2022 also makes sure your site gets the best chance to rank number /#1 on search engines.

-So here are some of the top WordPress SEO 2021 tips what will help you improve your website rankings, gain more customers or traffic, dominate the competition and have a better website overall:
+So here are some of the top WordPress SEO 2022 tips that will help you improve your website rankings, gain more customers or traffic, dominate the competition and have a better website overall:

 What is WordPress SEO?